 Now, letʼs dive into a more complex example to see how you would calculate your gains and losses using this same formula when you have several transactions instead of just one or two.

-These accounting methods work exactly how they sound.
 For First-In First-Out, the asset (or cryptocurrency) that you purchased first is the one that gets sold off first.
-So you are essentially disposing of your crypto in the same order that you first acquired them.
+Essentially, you are disposing of your crypto in the same order that you first acquired them.

 If we use First-In First Out for our example above, we “sell off” that first bitcoin which was acquired at $29,000 on 1/1/21.
 The cost basis in this first bitcoin is $29,000, making the cost basis for 0.5 of this BTC $14,500 (0.5 * $29,000).